Hans Kempin

-Early life – pre-war SS Service
+Early life and prewar SS service

-Hans Kempin, a son of businessman Willi Kempin, was born in Berlin-Lichtenberg.
+Kempin, a son of businessman Willi Kempin, was born in Berlin-Lichtenberg.
 After graduating from the Hohenzollern Gymnasium in Schwedt in 1928, Hans worked as a banker.
 In September 1930, he joined Sturmabteilung, or the SA, and in December of the same year also the NSDAP.
 After two years as an SA member, in July 1932, the 19-year-old Kempin entered the SS-VT and was given the rank SS-Anwärter (Candidate).
-In October 1933, Hans Kempin was assigned to the premier SS-VT division Leibstandarte-SS Adolf Hitler and then sent to the new SS-Junkerschule at Bad Tölz.
+In October 1933, Kempin was assigned to the premier SS-VT division Leibstandarte-SS Adolf Hitler and then sent to the new SS-Junkerschule at Bad Tölz.
 After his graduation he served with the SS-Standarte Deutschland and later was given command at the SS-Junkerschule Braunschweig.
 In 1938, he was transferred back to SS-Standarte Deutschland and remained with this unit until March 1941.

 World War II service

 With the SS-Standarte Deutschland, SS–Hauptsturmführer (Captain) Kempin participated in the invasion of Poland and the subsequent operations in the West; receiving both classes of the Iron Cross.
 Kempin remained with this unit until March 1941 when he was transferred to the SS-Regiment Der Führer where he served first with the 13.
 Kompanie and later with the II.
 Battalion under future SS- Brigadeführer Heinz Harmel.
 Unfortunately, on 3 September 1941 he was seriously wounded by shrapnel from a grenade and was hospitalized until December 1941.
-After recovering from his injuries Hans Kempin returned to the field with the Der Führer.
+After recovering from his injuries, Kempin returned to the field with the Der Führer.
 However, on 1 February 1942 instead of continuing on with his old regiment, Kempin was transferred as an instructor to the SS-Junkerschule at Bad Tölz and later also to SS-Junkerschule Braunschweig, and finally to Waffen-SS Unterführerschule in Posen-Treskau.
-On 1 December 1943, he was promoted to SS- Obersturmbannführer (Lieutenant Colonel) and two months later received command of the Waffen-SS Unterführerschule located in Laibach (Ljubljana).
+On 1 December 1943, he was promoted to SS- Obersturmbannführer (lieutenant colonel) and two months later received command of the Waffen-SS Unterführerschule located in Laibach (Ljubljana).
 He remained its commander until late February 1945, when he was assigned to lead first the 547.
 Volksgrenadier-Division then the newly formed 38.
 SS-Grenadierdivision Nibelungen (the name Nibelungen comes from German mythology, which was the name of a lineage of dwarves, who were defeated by Siegfried) and finally the 32.
 SS-Freiwilligen-Grenadier-Division 30.Januar.
 Together with the remnants of 30.
 Januar (the unusual title of the division comes from the date when Adolf Hitler became the Chancellor of Germany; 30 January 1933), SS-Standartenführer Hans Kempin surrendered to the Americans on 8 May 1945.

 After the war he worked in agriculture and owned one of the most technically advanced farms in Germany.
-Hans Kempin died on 30 November 1992 at the age of 79.
+Kempin died on 30 November 1992 at the age of 79.